Camila Cabello Shows Her Support For International Women’s Day With An Empowering Outfit

 Camila Cabello is standing in support of other women, as she showed in her recent Instagram photo.
-The 22-year-old star sported a white t-shirt with the bold words “You Go Girl” by the clothing brand Isabel Marant.
-She is collaborating with this brand as well as the female clothing brand Net-a-Porter in honor of National Women’s Day which is coming up on March 8.
+The 22-year-old star sported a white T-shirt with the bold words “You Go Girl” by clothing brand Isabel Marant.
+She is collaborating with this brand as well as the female clothing brand Net-a-Porter in honor of International Women’s Day, which is coming up on March 8.

-Cabello’s stylish look will be shared by Porter Magazine, a bi-monthly fashion magazine which works to celebrate women of all backgrounds, body types and ethnicities.
+Cabello’s stylish look will be shared by Porter Magazine, a bimonthly fashion magazine which works to celebrate women of all backgrounds, body types, and ethnicities.
 Cabello has often been vocal in her support of empowering other women.
-The proceeds from the t-shirt Cabello is wearing in the photo will go to the nonprofit organization Women For Women, which works to support marginalized women affected by conflict and war.
+The proceeds from the T-shirt Cabello will go to the nonprofit organization Women For Women, which works to support marginalized women affected by conflict and war.

 “So proud to support and celebrate #incrediblewomen across the world in this @isabelmarant for @netaporter tshirt in honour of #internationalwomensday all profits go to @womenforwomen!!! @portermagazine,” Cabello captioned the photo.